blender-nlp/RESIN/README.md

 # RESIN
-Schema-guided Multi-document Event Extraction, Tracking, Prediction, and Visualization for News Articles
+A Schema-guided Multi-document Event Extraction, Tracking, Prediction, and Visualization for News Articles